ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 {: codeblock}

-Assuming the previous document is `./query-index1.json`, upload the index to the database using this command:
+Assuming the previous document is `./query-index1.json`, upload the index to the database by using this command:

 ```
 curl -XPOST "https://acme.cloudant.com/readings/_index" -d @query-index1.json
 ```
 {: codeblock}

-The definition of the by device ID and timestamp is as follows:
+The definition of by device ID and timestamp is as follows:

 ```json
 {